WHAT’S THE DEAL WITH DRINKING WATER IN CROATIA?

 Can you drink water in Croatia’s remote areas or Croatian islands?

-If you’re planning on visiting some of the more remote areas of Croatia or Croatian islands with less developed infrastructure, you may want to consider using bottled water instead.
+If you’re planning on visiting some of the more remote areas of Croatia or Croatian islands like island hopping from Split or some islands near Dubrovnik with less developed infrastructure, you may want to consider using bottled water instead.

 Old pipes can be a problem in some areas, as well as heavy rains, and could affect the taste of the tap water as well as its cleanliness.